 d) Push back your other obligations and make the corrections yourself

 e) Get together with the junior member of staff and work through the inaccuracies

-How to Prepare for a Situational Judgement Test
+How to Prepare for a Situational Judgment Test in 2023

-There is no formal training to undertake for any SJT, but there are ways that you can prepare for one.
+There is no formal training to undertake for any SJT Test, but there are ways that you can prepare for one.

 To fully understand the values and beliefs of the company, be sure to find out as much as you can about them before the test.

 Have a look at the website or social media posts to get a good sense of their culture.

 You might discover that they value speed and accuracy, or excel in customer service – and these qualities will be part of what the situational judgment test is looking for.